These sour cream desserts can’t be topped!

 They’ll take a bit of time to make, but they’ll taste great and look beautiful, so they’re worth the effort.

-But one bite of its dense, moist cream cheese layer and the tantalizing crumble topping is all you’ll need to know why it was worth the trouble.
+One bite of its dense, moist cream cheese layer and the tantalizing crumble topping is enough.
+You’ll be hooked!

 It gives you the smoothest, creamiest, most non-cracking cheesecake possible, and you’ll only need eight ingredients to make it.